a) Job offers and b) Masters and PhD programs (sorted by deadline)

-The research group on social influence at the University of Geneva, Switzerland, invites applications for either 1 postdoctoral (85%) or 1 doctoral (90%) fellowship position.
+The research group on social influence at the University of Geneva, Switzerland, invites applications for a postdoctoral fellowship position.

-- The position is available from 1st August 2014 (but another date can be agreed) for 1-year period (renewal will be subject to the fulfillment of objectives).
+- The position is available from 1st September 2014 (but another later date can be agreed) for a two years period.

 - The fellow’s primary tasks will be to design and conduct empirical studies, analyze data and prepare research reports and publications.

 - Strong background in experimental social psychology